diwakar-s-maurya/amqp-delay/README.md

-# Deplay messages for AMQP-0-9-1
+# Delay messages for AMQP-0-9-1

 Usecase: I want send/process a AMQP0-9-1 message at x time